 Identify the first MVPs to deliver.
 It isn't necessary to make an entire application cloud-native.
 Instead, ask which parts of the legacy application portfolio will provide the greatest business value if they're made cloud-native.
-Measure value in terms of subscriber growth and retention, cost reduction, traffic capacity, content delivery speed and so on.
-To tease out the value of existing software, we recommend using the Value Stream Mapping (VSM) methodology.^{8,9}
+Measure value in terms of cost reduction, new policy sales, revenue per policyholder, average time to settle a claim, renewal/retention and so on.
+To tease out the value of existing software, we recommend using the Value Stream Mapping (VSM) methodology.^{11,12}